githwxi/ATS-Xanadu/srcgen2/README.md

   For performing the second phase of template resolution, which is a recursive procedure as the templates in the body of a template instance are handled by the same algorithm for resolving the original template.

-- `SATS/fperr30.sats`: For reporting errors in the AST after trtmp3b and trtmp3c are done.

 <!--
 ########################################################################